angulartist/hashtagsbattle/express/README.md

-# Node: Express + SocketIO service running on GAE
+# NodeJS: Express/SocketIO micro-service running on GAE

 ## Table of Contents